JamBrains/jam-docs/docs/knowledge/intro.md

 ---

 :::note
 See [graypaper.com](https://graypaper.com) for official information about JAM.
-This website only contains information that is not part of the Gray Paper but may still be useful to developers.
+This is an unofficial community-driven website.
 :::

 Join us to build [JAM](https://graypaper.com/):